Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 All services included in the `docker-compose` file may be customized through the default environment file, `.env`, file.

-By default, all services run in the `172.29.0.0/16` subnet and the values can be found in the `.env` file.
+All services run in the `172.29.0.0/16` subnet, and the values can be found in the `.env` file.

 *Note: Changing any IP address or port number requires an update to the applicable service configuration files.*